Learn

 In determining how much they are willing to lend you to buy a particular property, your lender will typically have a maximum loan-to-value ratio (LTV).
 This tells you the maximum amount of a loan you can get given the appraised value of the property.
 The commercial real estate loans typically have an LTV of between 65% and 80%.
 This means the bank will only lend you 65% to 80% of the property's appraised value.

 The lender will also want to know the debt service coverage ratio (DSCR) to ensure the property will bring in enough annual income to service the debt.
 The DSCR is calculated by dividing the property's NOI by the annual debt service.
-Most lenders require the DSCR to be 1.25 or higher.4
+Most lenders require the DSCR to be above 1.00 or higher.4

 Commercial real estate markets worth considering